Using Liquid Organic Fertilizer: Grow Mats For Microgreens, Part 2

 This is the second of three articles on using Terrafibreâ„¢ hemp mats for growing microgreens.
 It's also the first of two articles on a liquid organic fertilizer called Ocean Solution.

-In the video below, we show the test results we ran growing Red Acre Cabbage microgreens.
+The video below shows the test results we ran growing Red Acre Cabbage microgreens.
 We grew four trays, two using Terrafibreâ„¢ hemp mats and two using Home Microgreens Potting Mix.

 However, as mentioned, the hemp mats have no added nutrients, while the potting mix does.

-The purpose behind this article is to see if adding a liquid organic fertilizer when watering will improve growth in the microgreens grown on the Terrafibreâ„¢ mats.
+This article aims to see if adding a liquid organic fertilizer when watering will improve growth in the microgreens grown on the Terrafibreâ„¢ mats.

 The video explains the test and shows the surprising results!